Here’s Why You Should Switch Off For Wellbeing

 “The more high-tech our lives become, the more nature we need to balance it out,” Louv warns.
 The problem is that if we are spending most of the day in front of a screen, we are blocking out the majority of our senses – even the ones we’re not aware of – because we’re focusing on that screen.
 But not engaging all our senses is the very definition of being less alive, Louv says.
 “Who among us wants to be less alive?
 Yet that’s the environment we are increasingly creating,” he says.

 Making It Work

-UK mental health charity Mind found reduced depression in 71 per cent of people who spent time walking in a woodland park, as opposed to those who walked through a shopping centre – 22 per cent of this latter group felt their depression increased.
+UK mental health charity Mind found reduced depression in 71% of people who spent time walking in a woodland park, as opposed to those who walked through a shopping centre – 22% of this latter group felt their depression increased.